GeorgeCJH/DSToolkitNL2SQL/docs/GETTING_STARTED.md

 The guide covers the steps prerequisite Azure resources, environment configurations, code installation, and deployment steps for the systems.
 ![Follow the four sections of the deployment process.](../docs/images/NL2SQL_Overall_Deploy_Steps.png "Deployment process")

+> [!NOTE]
+> **Please note that the deploy_ai_search_index and NL2SQL are setup and deployed as standard alone package, you need to config the seperate python .env which reference the provided .env_template**

 ## Section I:
 ## Prerequisites of Azure Resources readiness
 Before beginning the setup process, ensure you have the following: